Cap-go/tutorials/src/content/plugins-tutorials/cap-sim-info.md

 ```
 ---
-"title": "Your Blog Title",
+title: Your Blog Title
-"description": "Summary of what will be in the blog",
+description: Summary of what will be in the blog
-"created_at": "Date of this answer",
+created_at: Date of this answer
-"published": true,
+published: true
-"slug": "cap-sim-info"
+slug: cap-sim-info
 ---
 ```